manocodes/google-cloud-experiments/docs/networking/gcp_networking_security.md

     *   **Outbound Only**: Allows private VMs to initiate connections to the internet.
     *   **No Inbound**: It does *not* allow the internet to initiate connections to the VM.
     *   **Managed Service**: It is regional, high availability, and not a single instance (no bottleneck).
+    *   *Note*: Cloud NAT does *not* offer security filtering (IDS/IPS).
+It just does translation.
+Use Cloud firewall for filtering.

+---

+## 7. Cloud IDS & Packet Mirroring

+*   **Packet Mirroring**: Copies traffic from specific VMs and sends it to a "Collector" ILB.
+Used for custom security analysis tools (NTA/NDR).
+*   **Cloud IDS**: A fully managed Intrusion Detection System powered by Palo Alto Networks.
+It uses Packet Mirroring under the hood to detect severe threat patterns (malware, C2, spyware).
+    *   *Exam Keyword*: "Intrusion Detection", "Threat signatures", "Packet Capture".

 ---